“Rather train yourself for godliness; for while bodily training is of some value, godliness is of value in every way,” 1 Tim 4:7-8

 Can international students study at GBTS?

-Even Distance-Eligible Students at GBTS are required to attend live Zoom classes and to participate in a select number of on-campus intensives as part of their degree program.
-Accordingly, we are only able to accommodate international students at the current time if the prospective student is able to: (a) commit to faithful videoconferencing attendance (amid time zone differences); and (b) travel to our physical campus in Conway, Arkansas, on a yearly basis.
+Distance Students at GBTS are required to attend live Zoom classes and to participate in a select number of on-campus intensives as part of their degree program.
+Accordingly, we are only able to accommodate international students at the current time if the prospective student lives in North America or South America, in order to ensure that the individual is able to commit to faithful videoconferencing attendance (amid time zone differences).
+International students in North America or South America are exempt from our normal requirement of traveling to Conway once a year to take an on-campus intensive course, since such students are granted a travel hardship exemption.

 Can female students attend GBTS?